 - Enjoy basic social interactions;

 Level 3: allows people to connect with the world around them, building on the language fundamentals and conversational skills developed in Levels 1 and 2.
 Skills and vocabulary include:

 - Express feelings and talk about everyday matters;

 - Current events;

 - Birth, marriage, death, and health and body concerns;

 - Complementary terms indicating frequency, duration and degree;

-Rosetta stone method
+rosetta stone method

 The method of this software is different from what we are used to, as it basically teaches us with images and audios.
 He never uses translation.
-On the one hand, this method is great, as it helps us to think in the language, and understand what they say without having to translate it mentally into Portuguese.
+On the one hand, this method is great, as it helps us think in the language, and understand what they say without having to mentally translate into Portuguese.
 We would be learning Japanese as if it were our mother tongue, immersed in the language.

 If you take the whole course, you could buy something in Japan, talk about tastes, say what we think, but we wouldn't understand an anime or manga, for example.
 And the worst thing is that the Japanese course has only 3 levels, while some others have 5.